 The manuscript is organized as follows.
 In section 2 we introduce the model and the setup.
 In particular, we review the formula for the fermionic correlators in the hydrodynamic limit, which are the main ingredients to compute the entanglement entropies and the negativity.
-These formulas where presented elsewhere [39,44].
+These formulas where presented elsewhere [39, 44].
 Entangled-related quantities are introduced in section 3.
 In section 4 we present our main results.
 We first discuss the formula describing arbitrary functions of the moments of the fermionic correlators in the hydrodynamic limit.
 In section 4.1 we specialize to the moments of the fermionic correlators.
-In section 4.2 we discuss the hydrodynamic behavior of the entanglement entropy, discussing its dependence on the dissipation strength.
+In section 4.2 we discuss the hydrodynamic behavior of the entanglement entropies.
+In section 4.3 we focus on the stationary value of the von Neumann entropy, discussing its dependence on the dissipation strength.
 In section 5 we present numerical benchmarks.
 We focus on the moments of the fermionic correlators in section 5.1, and on the entanglement entropies in section 5.2.
 We discuss some future directions in section 6.
 In Appendix A we report the derivation of the main result of section 4.